07947613070

 The Ewart Room

 For larger weddings at Morden Park House, the Ewart Room is perfect.
 It is located upstairs and can seat up to 100 guests.
-Merton.gov’s ceremony brochure suggests booking early as this room is very popular.
-You can even book live music such as a string quartet to add to the ambience.
+Merton.gov’s ceremony brochure suggests booking early as this room is popular.
+You can include live music, such as a string quartet, to add to the ambience.

 The Courtyard

-Is a gazebo and courtyard.
+It is a courtyard with a gazebo under which the couple are married.
 Situated at the back of the venue, it is available for hire from May to September.
-In poor weather, the ceremony is relocated indoors at the registrars’ discretion.
+The ceremony is relocated indoors (to the Ewart Room) in poor weather at the registrar’s discretion.

 Unfortunately, photography is only allowed in the Courtyard for guests using it to get married.
-I asked on behalf of one couple if this would be possible and the venue was very strict about this.
+I asked on behalf of one couple if I could use the space as a backdrop, and the venue was very strict about this.

 Little girl with her grandfather standing in bay windows of Morden Park house, London